spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 ### Example walkthrough:
-Let’s walk through an example of how to use Spark as a distributed data backend engine Code written in `Scala 2.11` and tested on `Spark 2.1.x and amazon EMR cluster`:
+Let’s walk through an example of how to use Spark as a distributed data backend engine Code written in `Scala 2.11` and `Spark 2.1.x`:

-1. For this example, am loading data from a HDFS file and registering it as table with SparkSQL
+1. For this example (to keep things simple), am sourcing input from a HDFS file and registering it as table with SparkSQL.
+But in reality, it can go as complex as streaming your input data from multiple sources in different formats like CSV, JSON, XML etc, doing all sorts of computations/aggregations on top of your data and then register the final data as table with Spark.

 ```markdown
 // Create SparkSession